Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Datum:

-      - updated_metadata: New metadata for the subscriber
+      - updated_metadata: New metadata for the account

     - Value:

       - Minimum ADA
-      - Updated Subscriber NFT Asset
+      - 1 Account NFT Asset

-  + *Subscriber Validator UTxO*
+  + *Account Validator UTxO*
-    - Address: Subscriber validator script address
+    - Address: Account validator script address

     - Datum:

-      - updated_metadata: New metadata for the subscriber
+      - updated_metadata: New metadata for the account

     - Value:

       - Minimum ADA
-      - Updated Reference NFT Asset
+      - 1 Reference NFT Asset

 \
 === Spend :: RemoveAccount
 \

-This transaction effectively terminates the subscription and removes the subscriber's account from the system by consuming the Subscriber NFT and the Reference NFT.
-The inputs include a UTxO from the subscriber’s wallet containing the Subscriber NFT and a UTxO from the Merchant Multi-validator containing the Reference NFT and relevant metadata.
-The outputs return the minimum ADA to the merchant's wallet and any remaining ADA or other tokens to the subscriber’s wallet.
+This transaction effectively terminates the subscription and removes the subscriber's account from the system by consuming the Account NFT and the Reference NFT.

 \
 #figure(